MichalReznak/quep/README.md

 * NO: From Lang Schema allow to define custom registers (Extension)

+* NO: Allow to ext define custom arguments?
+(Nah, just write it in future work)

 #### Changes after image inserted:
 X Add arg to say whether circuits should be mirrored or computed on a simulator